Truck Crashes Are Not the Same As Car Accidents

 - The trucking company

-- The mechanic who worked on the truck
+- The company that performed maintenance on the truck

 Identifying the right defendant depends on the specific cause of the truck accident.
 The investigation into the cause of a crash may include accident reconstruction, interpreting log books and maintenance records, and reviewing compliance with government regulations that apply to the trucking industry.
 Hiring a truck accident lawyer who is familiar with all aspects of trucking safety regulations and truck accident issues is important to a successful truck accident recovery.